meshcloud/building-blocks/azure/terraform/networking/bastion-host/README.md

 # Azure-Bastion_host
     This building block will deploy a linux VM as Bastion host in your virtual network.
-    It has a public IP and the port 22 and 3389 open.
+    It has a public IP and the port 22 open.

 ## pre-requirements
 - You should already have a virtual network deployed